Costaki Economopoulos

 Constantinos Christos Vassilis "Costaki" Economopoulos (born December 25, 1969) is an American stand-up comedian.
-A Florida native, he grew up in Kennesaw, Georgia.
+Born in Florida, he grew up in Kennesaw, Georgia.
 He began his comedy career in 1993 while attending graduate school at the University of Georgia.
 Economopoulos covers several topics in his act, but focuses mainly on political comedy.
 He is a regular guest on The Bob & Tom Show, most notably with his former weekly broadcasts of a spot dubbed "The Economonologue".
 As of 2018 he now does a segment for the show called "Quick Snaps," where he recaps the previous weekend's NFL highlights.
 He has been billed as "the biggest name in comedy" in reference to his long name.

 Notable works

 C'Mon Its Jokes is a CD of Costaki Economopoulos's stand-up routine.

 He also performs a weekly segment parodying the National Football League called Quick Snaps on Randy Baumann and the DVE Morning Show.
 It airs on WDVE, 102.5 FM in Pittsburgh.